oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-soas.md

 | Move Token to other address | O | Permissive |

 **Permissive** means you need authorization from the foundation to move token, which can take around 1 month.
+Please reach out to the Oasys foundation if you need to move a token.

 ### How is sOAS made?